OkiDokiTokiLoki/rock-paper-scissors/README.md

 [Live demo](https://okidokitokiloki.github.io/rock-paper-scissors/)

 ## General info
 This is a classic game of Rock, Paper, Scissors.
-It is (currently) played in the console (frontend version otw).

-For simplicity, user-input options are: "r" - rock | "p" - paper | "s" - scissors (case insensitive)
+Additional styling still to be implemented to give better user feedback such as onHover effects.
+As well as restart functionality and an ending to the game - currently, the game runs infinitely.

 ## Technologies
 This is a project proposed by The Odin Project as part of the foundations module.

 Project is created with:
+* HTML
+* CSS
 * JavaScript